You Might Have Psychic Abilities Thanks to a Collective Consciousness

 By: Gaia Staff | July 14, 2017

-Rupert Sheldrake has found statistical evidence of a psychic connection between every species that is evolving and growing.
+Rupert Sheldrake has found statistical evidence that there is a psychic connection between all members of every species that evolves and grows.

 Ever have the feeling that you know you’re being watched?
 Or that feeling when you’re thinking about someone right before they call you?
 These feelings are sometimes thought to be merely coincidental or just happenstance.
 But the fact that these are common incidences and something that everyone can relate to, leaves open the possibility that there could be something metaphysical happening.
 Rupert Sheldrake says he believes that these occurrences are psychic phenomena that is evidence of an interconnected consciousness between all humans and he’s tested this theory with statistical significance.

 Sheldrake is most famous for a concept called morphic resonance, a theory that revolves around psychic capability, which he believes is innate in humans and animals.
 Morphic resonance essentially states that processes and behavior in nature, particularly learned behavior, can be inherited and transmitted psychically.
 This theory has made him a pariah in the scientific community that has labelled him a heretic for entertaining such a nebulous concept.
 Nevertheless, he embraces the criticism and continues to pursue his research.

 Among Sheldrake’s experiments to develop his theory of psychic connectedness, one consisted of testing subjects on whether they would be able to accurately predict who is calling them on the phone.
 The test was run with two groups of callers – one group who were familiar to the subject and one group who were complete strangers.
 The two groups were tested against each other to see if there was a notable link between people with an emotional connection.